 Predicting Vibrational Mean Free Paths in Disordered Systems

-Understanding thermal transport in crystalline systems requires detailed knowledge of phonons, which are the quanta of energy associated with atomic vibrations.
-By definition, phonons are non-localized vibrations that transport energy over distances much larger than the atomic spacing.
-For disordered materials (e.g., high concentration alloys, amorphous phases), with the exception of long wavelength modes, the vibrational modes do not propagate.
-The Einstein model assigns a mean free path to these vibrations of the average interatomic distance and takes their group velocity to be the speed of sound.
-The Cahill-Pohl model assumes that the mean free path of these modes is equal to half of their wavelength and also uses the speed of sound.
-While these approaches can be used to estimate the thermal conductivity of disordered systems, they only provide a qualitative description of the vibrations that contribute to the lattice thermal conductivity.
+Understanding thermal transport in crystalline systems requires detailed knowledge of phonons, quanta of energy associated with atomic vibrations.
+By definition, phonons are propagating vibrations that transport energy over distances much larger than the atomic spacing.
+With the exception of long wavelength modes, the vibrational modes of strongly disordered materials (e.g., high concentration alloys, amorphous phases) do not propagate.
+The Einstein model assigns such modes a mean free path equal to the interatomic distance and takes their group velocity to be the speed of sound.
+The Cahill-Pohl model assumes that the mean free path of these modes is equal to half their wavelength and also uses the speed of sound.
+While these approaches can be used to estimate the thermal conductivity of disordered systems, they only provide a qualitative description of the properties of the vibrational spectrum.

-Using lattice dynamics calculations and molecular dynamics simulations on Lennard-Jones argon and Stillinger-Weber silicon crystalline, alloy, and amorphous systems, we predict and characterize the contributions from phonons and localized vibrations to lattice thermal conductivity.
-Of particular importance is predicting a representative group velocity for propagating vibrational modes in disordered systems, which allows the prediction of thermal conductivity mean free path spectra and accumulation function.
+In this work, we use lattice dynamics calculations and molecular dynamics simulations to predict and characterize the contributions of propagating and non-propagating vibrational modes to the lattice thermal conductivity of Lennard-Jones argon and Stillinger-Weber silicon crystalline, alloy, and amorphous systems.
+Of particular importance is predicting a representative group velocity for propagating vibrational modes in the disordered systems in order to allow for the generation of thermal conductivity mean free path spectra and accumulation functions.

+Jason: my thinking is as follows.
+First, separate propagons and diffusions.
+Second: for propagons, challenge is specifying the velocity in order to get a mfp; for diffusions, use Allen Feldman.
+Diffusons do not have a mfp and make the thermal conductivity accumulation start at a finite value, as opposed to zero for a perfect crystal.

+I agree.

+For diffusons, one can still assign a mfp by the following:

+D_AF = computed by AF theory

+sqrt( D_AF / \tau_{NMD/ALD} ) = \Lamda_{AF}

+typical calculations demonstrate that the lower limit to D_AF should be:

+D_AF = 1/3 v_s a

+where v_s = sound speed and a = interatomic spacings.
+So, \Lambda_{AF} >= a, or something like that.